 ORGANIZATION PROFILE OF SAMAGRA VIKAS

-Samagra Vikas (a society for integrated development of people and communities) is a social service wing of the Handmaids of Mary, St. Theresa Province.
-It was founded by a Belgian Jesuit priest, late Fr.
-Edmund Harrison in the year 1944 at Kesramal in Sundargarh district, in the State of Orissa, India.
+Samagra Vikas (a society for integrated development of people and communities with an Inclusive Approach) is a social service wing of the Handmaids of Mary, St. Theresa Province.
+The congregation Hanmaids of Mary was founded by a Belgian Jesuit priest, late Fr.
+Edmund Albert Joseph Harrison in the year 1944 at Kesramal in Sundargarh district, State of Orissa, India.
 The organization was named Handmaids of Mary.
 Later in 2001 for the convenience of efficient administration the organization was divided into two provinces namely St. Theresa Province and Sneha deepti Province (Jharsugda).

 Since its inception the organization has grown from strength to strength and exemplified the virtue of service to humanity by taking up health and education missions in the tribal populated areas.
 Inspired by the work and the selfless social service rendered by the organization, many young women have come forward voluntarily to dedicate their life for the continuation of the good work of the organization.

 SAMAGRA VIKAS aims at a just society irrespective of caste, creed or religion in which people can analyze their needs and empower themselves with skills for sustainable development with positive human values and dignity.

 To work with vulnerable and exploited people and make them competent professionals committed to compassion, personal integrity, moderation, tolerance and self-respect.
 Also facilitate the poor, women, children and disadvantaged groups to make their lives fruitful and